-What If I’m Under IRS Criminal Investigation?
+What Happens to a Tax Case If I’m Under IRS Criminal Investigation?

 First, the smartest thing the taxpayer can do is to stop talking.
 It absolutely must be understood that a criminal tax case is qualitatively completely different from a civil case.

 Unlike a civil tax case, a criminal tax case is not about money.
 The taxpayer may have a rich uncle who is willing to pay every single dime owing on his behalf, but that will not stop a criminal investigation from going forward.
 Money is only secondary in a criminal case.
 The amount of money that was lost to the government through the scheme only has importance in determining the severity of the penalty for the crime.